ahdis/epr-integration-cara/docs/primarysystems-epr.md

 EPRIK allows you to work with a specific test technical user during integration.
 You can get the TCU IdP SAML2 assertion from [here](https://test.ahdis.ch/eprik-cara/camel/tcu).
 This assertion is valid for 10 minutes.
 With this assertion you can get then the XUA (STS) token for the XDS requests, for the urn:e-health-suisse:principal-id you need to put the GLN to 2000040030829 when using EPRIK's technical user.
 [example](https://test.ahdis.ch/eprik-cara/#/transaction/e1159556-36e9-41c1-b9d4-740d21d0bf8b)

+### change metadata of existing documents (2.223)

+If a document has been added the metadata can be changed with the IHE Restricted Metadata Update Profile [(RMU)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RMU.pdf).
+See an example message here, where the document title is [changed](https://test.ahdis.ch/eprik-cara/index.html#/transaction/d6e2b67b-8f0f-44ca-b7f0-36e56391922c).
+A new ITI-18 query shows the changed [title (Line 312)](https://test.ahdis.ch/eprik-cara/index.html#/transaction/6ab0d5fb-6c20-4ee1-ae83-d82fbbf1ec32).
+If you are working with a Technical User you would need to store the DocumentEntry including entryUUID during the provide and register transaction, because you cannot read it with ITI-18.

 ## 6. Providing AuditEvents